-(b) When the local agency in the county where a vendor is located wants to purchase services from that vendor and the vendor has no contract with the local agency or any other county, the local agency must negotiate and execute a contract with the vendor.
+(b) When the local agency in the county or reservation where a vendor is located wants to purchase services from that vendor and the vendor has no contract with the local agency or any other tribe or county, the local agency must negotiate and execute a contract with the vendor.

-(c) When a local agency in one county wants to purchase services from a vendor located in another county, it must notify the local agency in the county where the vendor is located.
-Within 30 days of being notified, the local agency in the vendor's county must:
+(c) When a local agency wants to purchase services from a vendor located in another county or reservation, it must notify the local agency in the county or reservation where the vendor is located.
+Within 30 days of being notified, the local agency in the vendor's county or reservation must:

-(1) if it has a contract with the vendor, send a copy to the inquiring agency;
+(1) if it has a contract with the vendor, send a copy to the inquiring local agency;

-(2) if there is a contract with the vendor for which another local agency is the lead county, identify the lead county to the inquiring agency; or
+(2) if there is a contract with the vendor for which another local agency is the lead tribe or county, identify the lead tribe or county to the inquiring agency; or

 (d) If the local agency in the county where the vendor is located declines to negotiate a contract with the vendor or fails to respond within 30 days of receiving the notification under paragraph (c), the inquiring agency is authorized to negotiate a contract and must notify the local agency that declined or failed to respond.

-(e) When the inquiring county under paragraph (d) becomes the lead county for a contract and the contract expires and needs to be renegotiated, that county must again follow the requirements under paragraph (c) and notify the local agency where the vendor is located.
-The local agency where the vendor is located has the option of becoming the lead county for the new contract.
+(e) When the inquiring local agency under paragraph (d) becomes the lead tribe or county for a contract and the contract expires and needs to be renegotiated, that tribe or county must again follow the requirements under paragraph (c) and notify the local agency where the vendor is located.
+The local agency where the vendor is located has the option of becoming the lead tribe or county for the new contract.
 If the local agency does not exercise the option, paragraph (d) applies.

 (f) This subdivision does not affect the requirement to seek county concurrence under section 256B.092, subdivision 8a, when the services are to be purchased for a person with a developmental disability or under section 245.4711, subdivision 3, when the services to be purchased are for an adult with serious and persistent mental illness.